 We don’t believe in a one-size-fits-all approach to governance.
-Our Board of Directors has designed and implemented a unique and effective system of checks and balances that recognize the need to provide autonomy to our various business units, while accommodating the requirements of our regulated and non-regulated businesses.
+Our Board of Directors has designed and implemented a unique and effective system of checks and balances that recognize the need to provide autonomy to our various business units.

 This fit-for-purpose approach to governance has worked exceedingly well over the years, providing our Board of Directors and senior management team with the foundation to create long-term value for our share owners.

 The role of our Board of Directors has evolved alongside our business, providing oversight to an organization with a growing global footprint and a diverse, yet complementary suite of premier products and services.
 Our Board strives to ensure that its corporate governance practices provide for the effective stewardship of the Company, and it regularly evaluates those practices to ensure they are keeping with the highest standards.

 Key elements of our corporate governance system include the oversight and diligence provided by the Board, the Lead Director, the Audit & Risk Committee, our Corporate Governance – Nomination, Compensation and Succession Committee, and our Pension Fund Committee.
 Although not required by securities laws, some of our governance tools, such as the use of Designated Audit Directors, also reinforce the effectiveness and rigour of our governance model.